PiotrKapis/Hotel/README.md

 + canceling the reservation and sending an email to the guest with information about the reason for the cancellation.

 At the beginning, there are a few simple functionalities that can be further developed or added new ones.
-The application is written using Spring Boot.It uses Spring Data JPA repositories.
+The application is written using Spring Boot.
+It uses Spring Data JPA repositories.
 It has different validation rules and two unit tests.